su3d4/R0N1N-/README.md

 #<concept/> -- this is a concept.

 ### Scope Operator
-# -- this is the scope operator.
+`#` -- this is the scope operator.
+As in # scope i.e. an HTML Heading.

 ### Comments
 #comment -- This is a comment.